 - To one bowl, add the lemonade and stir.
 To the other bowl, add the iced tea and stir.

 - Pour 2 tablespoons of the lemonade jello into the bottom of each plastic cup.

 - Transfer the baking sheet to the fridge and chill the shots for 30 minutes or until the jello begins to set and the top is tacky.

 - Remove the shots from the fridge and pour 2 tablespoons of the tea jello into each cup.

-- Return the baking sheet to the fridge and chill for 1 to 2 hours, or until the jello is completely set.
+- Return the baking sheet to the fridge and chill for 2 hours, or until the jello is completely set.
 Cover each cup with a lid and store in the refrigerator until ready to serve.